Critics Say China Has Suppressed And Censored Information In Coronavirus Outbreak

 First, for nearly four weeks, the municipal government officials in Wuhan worked to hide the severity of the disease.
 Then, when scientific disclosures made it untenable to downplay the crisis, regional authorities began placing quarantines unprecedented in scale and intensity over large swaths of the country.

-Now, China is working to reestablish control over the narrative by shutting down individual social media accounts and reigning in aggressive, local coverage of initial government missteps that may have contributed to the spread of the coronavirus beyond the city of Wuhan.
+Now, China is working to reestablish control over the narrative by shutting down individual social media accounts and reigning in aggressive local coverage of initial government missteps that may have contributed to the spread of the coronavirus beyond the city of Wuhan.

 As of Friday, there were more than 31,000 confirmed cases and 630 deaths in China alone, though because of limited diagnostic and treatment capacity in Wuhan, some doctors believe that the number of cases is likely higher.

-Stage One: Suppress Information
+Stage 1: Suppress information

-On Christmas Day, Dr. Lu Xiaohong, the director of gastroenterology at Wuhan Municipal Hospital, received alarming news: Several medical staff at two different hospitals in the city had been infected with an unknown type of pneumonia.
+On Christmas Day, Dr. Lu Xiaohong, the director of gastroenterology at Wuhan Municipal Hospital, received alarming news: Several medical staff at two hospitals in the city had been infected with an unknown type of pneumonia.
 "That suggested the contagiousness of this virus was very strong," Lu later told the state-run China Youth Daily.
 It also suggested the mysterious virus could be transmitted between humans.

 Lu was not the only one who noticed something amiss.
-Five days later, at least two doctors independently of each other began quietly warning other medical staff about several patients exhibiting pneumonia-like symptoms after having visited the same seafood and live animal market in Wuhan.
+Five days later, at least two doctors independently of each other began quietly warning other medical staff about several patients exhibiting pneumonialike symptoms after having visited the same seafood and live animal market in Wuhan.

 One of those doctors was Xie Linka, an oncologist at Wuhan Union Hospital.
 Her colleagues in the hospital's respiratory unit had taken in "many patients" exhibiting an unknown pneumonia.
 "Be sure to wear masks and ventilate areas," she posted in a group on WeChat, the Chinese messaging app.

-Li, an opthamologist at Wuhan Central University, also warned a group of about 150 alumni in a WeChat group that "seven SARS patients," all connected to a local seafood market, were being quarantined at his hospital.
+Li, an ophthalmologist at Wuhan Central University, also warned a group of about 150 alumni in a WeChat group that "seven SARS patients," all connected to a local seafood market, were being quarantined at his hospital.
 He believed that they were exhibiting a related coronavirus that had swept through parts of Asia and other countries starting in 2002 but was effectively quashed, with no new cases since 2004.

 Reprisal came swiftly.
 Eight medical staff, including Li and Xie, were summoned by public security officers two days later and reprimanded for "disseminating rumors," according to an evening TV news report.
 (Public opinion would later reverse the official position, with the state's chief epidemiologist subsequently declaring the eight worthy of "utmost respect.")